By Rachel Lankester

 Years of putting ourselves last in the priority queue can finally catch up with us.
 Stress is a major indicator for fatigue at any time and especially during menopause.

 There’s a possibility your thyroid, diabetes, chronic fatigue syndrome, sleep apnoea or other chronic health conditions could be the cause.
 If you’re having very heavy periods during menopause, you may also become anaemic so that’s another thing to consider.
+In doubt, consult a doctor.

-Ways to manage menopause fatigue
+Natural ways to manage menopause fatigue

-1. Be sure to prioritise rest and recuperation.
+1. Be sure to prioritize rest and recuperation.
 If you’re suffering from fatigue, listen to your body and make the changes you need to enable you to get back to optimal energy.
 Sleep is paramount.

 2. Keep an eye on the quantity of caffeine you consume and when you consume it.
 As we go through menopause, our bodies are less able to process things like caffeine and we may find we have to cut back quite drastically and not have it later in the day.
 Caffeine is a big indicator for hot flashes/flushes, as well as sleeplessness, so consider cutting back.